atidyshirt/University/ENCE360/notes.md

   * New readers may arrive while writer is waiting

 > Is there a better solution to make this system more fair for the writer using Semaphores or Mutex's

+### Lecture Four - Deadlocks and Starvation

+We use semaphores such as `mutex`, in order to prevent deadlocks and starvation.

+**How to make single-threaded code into multi-threaded code**

+This is reasonably difficult to do, here are some of the issues:

+- Local variables are fine; global variables may need to be thread specific
+  * Some languages implement *thread_local* declarations (C++)
+- Libraries called may not be thread-safe
+  * Who consumes signals?
+  * Memory access needs to be atomic
+  * Can be solved via mutual exclusion libraries (locking)
+  * If they are thread safe, this will be outlined in the man pages
+- Kernel processes may not be thread-aware (stacks)

+#### Thread Patterns

+**Dispatcher/worker thread pattern**

+- Dispatcher thread handles incoming requests and farms out to pool of worker threads
+- Workers get woken to perform their task
+- Example of this layout is a Web Server

+**Team/pool**

+- All team members are equal:
+  * wait for incoming requests and grab one to process
+- Managed pool: threads in pool created and destroyed by library
+- Can be specialised too (running different code)
+  * place inappropriate requests into an internal queue (to redirct to other threads)

+**Pipeline**

+- Chain of consumer/producers
+  * Each thread consumes a request and produces a new one for the next thread
+  * Specialised threads designed to minimise latency

+**pop-up threads**

+- Thread created when needed to handle new request
+  * starts a fresh thread, this is faster than context switching in threads